-10 Most Important Meta Tags You Need to Know for SEO
+10 Most Important Meta Tags and HTML Elements You Need To Know For SEO

 - Google’s snippets typically max out around 150-160 characters (including spaces).

-- Include your most significant keywords, so they could get highlighted on the actual SERP, but be careful to avoid keyword stuffing, don’t make your description just a combination of keywords you’re targeting.
+- Include your most significant keywords so they can get highlighted on the actual SERP, but be careful to avoid keyword stuffing.
+Don’t make your description just a combination of keywords you’re targeting.

-- Optionally, use an eye-catchy call-to-action, a unique proposition you offer, or additional hints on what to expect – ‘Learn’, ‘Buy’ constructions, etc.
+- Optionally, use an eye-catching call-to-action, a unique proposition you offer, or additional hints on what to expect – ‘Learn,’ ‘Buy’ constructions, etc.

+- Do not use quotation marks, as Google will cut your snippet there.

 Meta Tip